 Visitors are welcome, but only one adult is allowed to spend the night.

-Due to small space available, only two visitors are allowed at a time.
+Due to limited space, only two visitors are allowed at a time.

 Parents are encouraged to visit as much as possible.
-Parents may designate up to four people who may visit without parents’ presence; otherwise, a parent must be with all visitors.
-Visitors are limited to four at the bedside due to space.
-For additional information, please call 770-219-1575.
+Parents may designate up to four people who may visit without parents’ presence for the duration of the hospital stay.
+Visitors are limited to two at the bedside due to space.

 Children are welcome to visit when accompanied by an adult.
 Children may not be left unattended and should not be sick or have had a recent exposure to a communicable disease, especially chicken pox.
-NICU: Children must be age 2 or older and a brother or sister of infant.
-Vaccinations should be up to date.
-Visit time should be based on the child’s age and ability to sit still in a small space.
-During RSV Season (Oct. through April), children must be age 15 or older to visit.
-NOTE: Children’s visitation on any unit may be re- stricted during flu season or as needed for patient safety.
+NICU: Siblings of the infant are allowed in the NICU, but must be age 12 or older and up-to-date on all vaccines.
+Visitation time should be based on the child’s age and ability to sit still in a small space.